-Using the side buttons, you may allways scroll the list of buried subjects to quickly gain an overview (see chapter "Mental Map").
+Using the side buttons, you may allways scroll the list of buried subjects to quickly gain an overview (see "Mental Map of the Burial Situation").

 In Complex Situations Slow Down The Search

 If the signal of the buried subject you are currently searching for temporarily overlaps with another signal, the device tries to guide you along the optimal search path.
 If the signals overlap for a long period of time, reliable guidance is limited.
 The device indicates this with a flashing distance indication.
 Radically slow the search until the distance indication stops flashing, indicating the signal overlap has cleared.